whage/thesis/thesis.md

 - Rust's ownership system

-Gradual typing for its potential to help existing large codebases slowly transition to static type checking, sum types for their ability to elegantly express and handle uncertainty and their role in eliminating runtime errors and finally Rust's ownership system for its potential to bring static memory safety closer to the mainstream.
+Gradual typing for its potential to help existing large codebases slowly transition to static type checking, sum types for their ability to elegantly express and model uncertainty, their excellent fit  for implementing robust error handling and their role in eliminating runtime errors and finally Rust's ownership system for its potential to bring static memory safety closer to the mainstream and provide an alternative to low-level but unsafe systems programming languages.

-Part of my goal was to gather evidence that shows that static typing is superior to dynamic typing.
+Part of my goal was to gather evidence that shows that static typing is superior to dynamic typing for large scale software development.
-In my mind, there is no doubt about that a statically typed language is a better tool for writing good, working software but I am surprised by the lack of evidence that can support this claim.
+I am still convinced that a statically typed language is a better tool for writing correct, high quality software but I am surprised by the lack of evidence that can support this claim.
 In fact, all the studies I could find conclude that there is no objective, measurable difference between the quality of software produced with dynamically or statically typed languages [@large-scale].
-This suggests that it is a matter of personal taste that someone might feel more productive or confident with one or the other.
+This suggests that it is a matter of personal taste if someone feels more productive or confident with one or the other.
+However, many dynamic languages seem to be adding support for some form of gradual typing, this suggests a dissatisfaction with dynamic typing.

-In my view (which might change in the future) dynamic languages do have their place which is small-scale sofware development, typically small services or scripts that are not expected to grow much (if only we could know...).
-The small size usually means a smaller "input space", less things to go wrong and less things in which a static type system might really help and on the other hand, being free from type constraints increases the speed of development.
+In my view - which might change in the future - dynamic languages do have their place which is small-scale sofware development, typically small utilities, automation scripts or proof-of-concept software that are not expected to grow much (if only we could know...).
+The small size usually means a smaller "input space", less execution paths and less things in which a static type system would show its real value and on the other hand, being free from type constraints means we can get usable results more quickly.
 Dynamic languages also offer a low barrier to entry for people new to programming which is also a crucial role to fill.

-Many originally dynamic languages (javascript, python, ruby, php) seem to be adding support for some form of optional typing later in their development, this suggests a dissatisfaction with dynamic typing as projects grow larger.
-As software grows in complexity and its components spread out to more parts the safety net of static type checking - knowing after every change that we didn't break something trivial - becomes invaluable.

 # Összefoglaló
 Szakdolgozatom első felében áttekintettem a típuselméletet, hogy lefektessem az alapokat a típusrendszerekhez.
-Ezt követően bemutattam, mit jelent a típusbiztosság és a típusellenőrzés két fő fajtáját, a statikus és dinamikus típusellenőrzést.
+Ezt követően bemutattam, mit jelent a típusbiztosság illetve a típusellenőrzés két fő fajtáját, a statikus és dinamikus típusellenőrzést.
-A dolgozat második felében megvizsgáltam számos típusrendszer fogalmat az egyszerűbbektől a kifinomultabbakig, ismert nyelvek kódrészletein keresztül bemutattam ezeket és kitértem a fontosságukra és szerepükre a szofteverminőség tekintetében.
+A dolgozat második felében megvizsgáltam számos típusrendszer fogalmat az egyszerűbbtől a kifinomultabbig, ismert nyelvek kódrészletein keresztül bemutattam ezeket és kitértem a fontosságukra és szerepükre a szofteverminőség tekintetében.

 A különböző típusrendszer koncepciók közül a következőket tartom legfontosabbak: